-According to the findings of a recent study, children and teenagers should visit the dentist every six months to help avoid cavities.
-Adults who regularly practise good oral hygiene and have a low risk of oral health issues might be able to visit the dentist less frequently.
+According to a recent study, children and teenagers should visit the dentist every six months to help avoid cavities.
+Adults who regularly practice good oral hygiene and have a low risk of oral health issues might be able to visit the dentist less frequently.

-Depending on a person’s age, dental health generally, and medical history, the answer could change.
-Anyone who observes changes in their mouth, however, ought to see a dentist.
+The answer could change depending on a person’s age, dental health generally, and medical history.
+However, anyone who observes changes in their mouth should see a dentist.

 5. Quit smoking

-Smoking weakens the immune system of the body, making it more challenging for the body to recover tissues, including those in the mouth.
+Smoking weakens the body’s immune system, making it more challenging for the body to recover tissues, including those in the mouth.

-The CDC lists smoking as a risk factor for gum disease, and the ADA cautions smokers that their body may heal slowly following dental work.
+The CDC lists smoking as a risk factor for gum disease, and the ADA cautions smokers that their bodies may heal slowly following dental work.

-Smoking alters the way the mouth looks by causing the teeth and tongue to yellow and can make breath smell terrible.
+Smoking alters the way the mouth looks by causing the teeth and tongue to turn yellow and can make the breath smell terrible.

 6. Use a mouthwash

-According to several researches, some mouthwashes are good for your teeth.
-For instance, a review discovered that mouthwash containing the antibacterial component chlorhexidine helped manage plaque and gingivitis.
+According to several types of research, some mouthwashes are good for your teeth.
+For instance, a review discovered that mouthwash containing chlorhexidine’s antibacterial component helped manage plaque and gingivitis.
 A meta-analysis found that certain essential oil-infused mouthwashes are also efficient.

-To find out which mouthwash is appropriate for their specific requirements, people may choose to consult their dentist.
+People may consult their dentist to find out which mouthwash is appropriate for their specific requirements.
 While mouthwash cannot replace brushing and flossing, it can support these habits.

 7. Avoid carbohydrates and foods high in sugar

 Sugar consumption can cause cavities.
-Studies are emphasising the important part sugar plays in bad dental health results.
-Candy and pastries are typical offenders, but many processed meals also include added sugar.
+Studies are emphasizing the important part sugar plays in bad dental health results.
+Candy and pastries are typical offenders, but many processed meals include added sugar.

 The WHO advises consumers to keep their daily sugar intake around 10% of total calories.
 Reducing this to 5 percent, according to the authors of a systematic review, would further lessen the incidence of cavities and other oral issues.

-The ADA advises consuming lots of fiber-rich fruits and vegetables as well as dairy products without added sugar in place of starchy foods.
+The ADA advises consuming lots of fiber-rich fruits and vegetables and dairy products without added sugar in place of starchy foods.